ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_dynamic_inventory.rst

 Ansible integrates all of these options through a dynamic external inventory system.
 Ansible supports two ways to connect with external inventory:  :ref:`inventory_plugins` and `inventory scripts`.

-Inventory plugins take advantage of the most recent updates to the Ansible core code.
+Inventory plugins take advantage of the most recent updates to the Ansible Core code.
 We recommend plugins over scripts for dynamic inventory.
 You can :ref:`write your own plugin <developing_inventory>` to connect to additional dynamic inventory sources.